Melanie Black Dubis, Chair

-Matt Cozzi, Chair
+Matt Cozzi, Vice-Treasurer

 Matt was born and raised in Reno, Nevada.
 Joining the United States Army, he served with distinction in the Military Police while stationed in Ft.
 Bragg, NC.
 Matt is currently General Manager of Legends Nightclub in Downtown Raleigh.
 He devotes much of his time and talents to The Alliance.

 Lloyd Spell, Secretary

 Lloyd Spell is a Senior Director of Business Development for Acadia Healthcare.
 Lloyd graduated from Regent University in 2006 with a MA in Community and School Counseling after obtaining an undergraduate degree from Holmes College.
 He has worked in the Mental Health field since 2000 and has extensive work with providing Mental Health Services in both Outpatient and Inpatient treatment programs with a focus primarily with Children and Adolescents.
 He joined Acadia Healthcare in April 2011 and has since worked in Business Development and provided placement support Nationally with State Medicaid Plans, Social Service Agencies and and Juvenile Court Program to ensure youth are able to access appropriate services to address Mental Health and Substance Abuse treatment needs.
 Lloyd is a North Carolina native.